armory/docs/content/en/docs/release-notes/rn-armory-agent/agent-service/agent-service-v-0-6-8.md

 ---

+## Feature

-Added support for operations that don’t specify an apiGroup, the group is derived from existing groups of the given kind.
+Added support for operations that don’t specify an `apiGroup`.
+The group can now be derived from existing groups of the given kind.